 This article is about settling property damage insurance claims caused by a careless driver.
-If I am representing you in a personal injury case, I will help you settle your property damage claims at no extra charge.
 Mike Burman

 Concepts and Definitions:

 I know, just give me the basics and forget about all this technical stuff.
 But, to effectively communicate with the insurance adjuster who holds the checkbook, it pays to be prepared.
 First, let's understand what is necessary to successfully settle insurance claims for property damage, rental, and total loss replacement.

 Start By Reading the Police Report.
 When a motor vehicle collision occurs, the police respond.
 A police officer investigates and writes up a report with useful information for your case:

 - Location, date and time